csothen/lift/README.md

 ### Create a new user with enough permissions

-The endpoint to create a user is: `POST {url}/api/users/create` with the body: `{ email: "email", local: true, login: "username", name: "name", password: "password" }`
+The endpoint to create a user is: `POST {url}/api/users/create` with the body: `{ login: "username", name: "name", password: "password" }`

 Permissions should be set for the user, the endpoint to do that is: `POST {url}/api/permissions/add_user` with the body: `{ login: "username", permission: "permission" }`